 Understanding Ectopic Pregnancy

 An ectopic pregnancy is a pregnancy that can't, physically, go full term because of the location where the baby has developed.
 This is a pregnancy where the baby develops outside of the woman's uterus.
 This is a result of the fertilized egg from the ovaries implanting in the wrong location.
 Most of the time, the ectopic pregnancy develops in the fallopian tubes, thus giving it the name "tubal pregnancy."
 These pregnancies can also be found outside of the uterus, on the ovaries and even attached to the bowels.
+If ectopic pregnancies are not treated in time they can cause the fallopian tubes to burst leading to significant blood loss in the mother.

 The IUD and Ectopic Pregnancies